-Now I should like to say that I welcome your invitation to participate in this forum because I believe the resolution of the debate over growth versus no-growth is crucial for the future of America -- and, indeed, for all mankind.
+I welcomed your invitation to participate in this forum because I believe the resolution of the debate over growth versus no-growth is crucial for the future of America -- and, indeed, for all mankind.

 The Club of Rome has sparked a vigorous debate over growth, the availability of resources, the disparities of material well-being among peoples of the world, and the capacities of men and their institutions to deal intelligently with the future.